What is conversion rate optimization + how to improve sales with these tips

 With each successive change, the conversion rate increases, leading to a compounding effect.

-This focus on taking desired actions distinguishes CRO from other strategies, such as SEO or PPC, which focus primarily on getting visitors to a website.
+This focus on taking desired actions distinguishes CRO from other strategies, such as search engine optimization (SEO) or paid advertising, which focus primarily on getting visitors to a website.
 CRO emphasizes increasing the number of people who take the desired action once they arrive at a site.

-There are four primary data types that we use to optimize conversion rates:
+There are four primary data types you can use to optimize conversion rates on your online store.

 - Revenue numbers

 - Seasonality information

 Getting a holistic sense of your website, not just pure traffic numbers, helps you to better understand what’s important to your customers.

 Add in heat maps to your website for user flow information

 Heat maps allow you to see where people click on your site, scrolling patterns, and other ways people evaluate a website.

 The goal is to determine how visitors engage with different elements of a site.